jpedroribeiro/FunWithBrowserAPIs/README.md

 ## Speech Synthesis 🗣

-This is [text to speech example](speechsynthesis/), still making use of the Web Speech API through the Speech Synthesis interface.
+This is a [text to speech example](speechsynthesis/), still making use of the Web Speech API through the Speech Synthesis interface.

 ## Generic Sensors